Inbibo/Shift_Resolve/README.md

 ## Description

 Shift catalog of Operators for Davinci Resolve.
-This catalog include multiple Shift operators to manage your Resolve project; the media pool elements like folders, videos and images; the timelines and the timeline items; the takes; and much more.
+This catalog includes multiple Shift operators to manage your Resolve project; the media pool elements like folders, videos and images; the timelines and the timeline items; the takes; and much more.

 ## Installation